Interlacing Diffusions: Applications and examples

 \subsection{Squared Bessel processes and LUE matrix diffusions}

 In this subsection we will first construct a process taking values in $\mathbb{GT}$ being the analogue of the Brownian motion model for squared Bessel processes and having close connections to the LUE matrix valued diffusion.
 We also build a process in $\mathbb{GT}_\textbf{s}$ generalizing the construction of Cerenzia (after a "squaring" transformation of the state space) for all dimensions $d\ge2$.
+We begin with a definition: